shisinbin/character-creator/README.md

 For bonus points, solve this challenge without setting any z-indexes.

+> **Solution:**
+> add an empty `<div>`, give it a class so we can apply CSS to it.
+In the CSS, add `position: fixed`, and the background color, and give it the dimensions we want so that it takes the bottom 40%.
+Then, the big question is how do we get it to lie underneath the other elements without using `z-index`?
+Well, we can use DOM order inside the `<main>` component, so put the `<div>` at the beginning.
+But we also need to do one other thing and that is make the other element in main, the wrapper, a _positioned_ element so that the DOM order thing works.
+So, we just add a simple `position: relative` to the wrapper element in main, and the desired effect was achieved.

 ### Exercise 5 (Stretch): Implement a mobile variant

 On mobile devices, the cards should stack horizontally, and sit near the bottom of the screen, underneath the character: